sopra-fs24-group-34/sopra-fs24-group-34-server/README.md

 ## Introduction
 Does the person have brown eyes?
 No!
 Did you forgot this game?
 "Guess Who" is back.
 We implemented the traditional tabletop game where users have to guess characters by asking yes or no characters.
+The rules are simple:
+1. **Setup**:  Each player selects a character card without revealing it to their opponent.
+This card represents the character the opponent must guess
+2. **Taking Turns**: Players take turns asking yes or no questions about the opponent's character in order to narrow down the possibilities.
+3. **Elimination**: Based on the answers to the questions, players can start eliminating characters that do not fit the description until they are confident enough to make a guess.
+4. **Winning**: The first player to correctly guess their opponent's character wins the game!

 ## Table of Contents